qkzk/fm/development.md

 - [x] IMP: extensions ending with ~ or _ like .png~ should be previewed normally.
 - [ ] BUG: preview can stop and display "preview as empty"
 - [ ] BUG: status.index should be replaced by a bool instead of usize.
+- [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.

 ## TODO